Step parent adoption

 Step parent adoption is where a step parent adopts the child or children of their partner.
 This will mean that one parent will need to give their consent and give up their parental rights.

 If you are thinking about step parent adoption, the first thing to consider is what is in the best interests of the child.
-The Adoption and Children Act recognises that in most cases it is best for families to come to informal arrangements without resorting to a court order.
+The Adoption and Children Act recognises that, in most cases, it is best for families to come to informal arrangements without resorting to a court order.

 It’s also worth considering if there are other ways that you can secure a child’s place in your family (see ways of securing a child’s place in your family below).

-• You are over 21 years of age
+be over 21 years of age

-• You reside in the British Isles or have been habitually resident in the UK for at least a year
+reside in the British Isles or have been habitually resident in the UK for at least a year

-• You have notified your local authority in writing of your intention to apply to court for an Adoption Order at least 3 months before submitting an application to court
+notified your local authority in writing of your intention to apply to court for an Adoption Order at least 3 months before submitting an application to court

-Changing their surname by deed poll
+Changing a child’s surname by deed poll

 Parental Responsibility Agreement